arclogicsoftware/project_fuse/README.md

 > **Alerts should be easy to create, customize, manage, and distribute.
 Alerts should be intelligent/adaptable.**

+Fuse is delivered with a number of existing alerts.
+Most of which can be found in the `alerts` folder.

 Alerts are created by adding a row to the `ALERT_TABLE` using one of the methods described below.

 ### Basic Alert View